 Birthday: July 15

-St. John made his television debut at age 7 in the series "That's My Mama," and continued to star in series such as "Charlie & Company," with Flip Wilson, Gladys Knight and Della Reese; "The Bad News Bears" and "The San Pedro Beach Bums."
-His additional television credits include guest-starring roles in "Diagnosis Murder" on the Network, "Suddenly Susan," "Arliss," "The Jamie Foxx Show," "Get Real," "Pensacola," "Martin," "Living Single," "For Your Love" and "The Cosby Show."
-He had a recurring role on "Hangin' with Mr. Cooper."
+St. John made his television debut at age 7 in the series “That’s My Mama” and starred in the series “Charlie & Company,” with Flip Wilson, Gladys Knight and Della Reese, as well as “The Bad News Bears” and “The San Pedro Beach Bums.”
+His additional television credits include guest-starring roles in “Diagnosis Murder,” on the Network, “Suddenly Susan,” “Arli$$,” “The Jamie Foxx Show,” “Get Real,” “Pensacola,” “Martin,” “Living Single,” “For Your Love” and “The Cosby Show.”
+He had a recurring role on “Hangin’ with Mr. Cooper.”

-Throughout his career, St. John has worked with such legendary entertainers as Richard Pryor, Tony Orlando, Diahann Carroll, Jack Warden, James Earl Jones, Smokey Robinson, Irene Cara, Farrah Fawcett, Jon Voight, and had the distinction of playing the title role of Young Alex Haley in "Roots 2," for which he won a Youth in Film Award.
+Throughout his career, St. John has worked with such legendary entertainers as Richard Pryor, Tony Orlando, Diahann Carroll, Jack Warden, James Earl Jones, Smokey Robinson, Irene Cara, Farrah Fawcett and Jon Voight and had the distinction of playing young Alex Haley in “Roots 2,” for which he won a Youth in Film Award.